 - Charge as much of your required monthly expenditures as possible.

 - Avoid temptation.
 Research has shown that credit card customers are tempted to charge more in order to earn points toward a reward, in essence overspending for a freebie they don't even need.

-Rebate and reward cards are an ever-evolving business; you have to keep on top of the game, pay off the balances each month, and know the fine print.
+Rebate and reward cards are an ever-evolving business.
+Inorder to keep on top of the game, pay off the balances each month and know the fine print of the program.
 If you can control your expenditures to items you need, without adding extra expense just to obtain rewards, they can be a great way to supplement income with little effort on your part.